Disability-Inclusivity Resources

 Why: Formal accommodations processes take time, even at the speediest of institutions.
 It often requires doctor's appointments to fill out institution-specific paperwork.
 It takes time to make a doctor's appointment to get this paperwork filled out, and requires disabled individuals take medical provider time away from their other, potentially pressing, medical needs.
 It may be difficult for your disabled employee to rapidly on-board and have a fair environment for their interim evaluations if they are not able to fully access their workplace from the start of their hire, and formal accommodations processes create barriers to equal access.

-5. Offer to pay for the medical visit required to finalize the formal accommodation process; if this is not possible, offer to delay the required timing for this visit until after your institution's employee insurance kicks in and do not delay granting an accommodation prior to this visit (see step 3)
+5. Do not require medical documentation of a disability if it is at all possible to skip this step within institutional processes.
+If you must do so, offer to pay for any medical visit that an institution requires to finalize the formal accommodation process; if this is not possible, offer to delay the required timing for this visit until after your institution's employee insurance kicks in and do not delay granting an accommodation prior to this visit (see step 3)

 6. Work with your institution's disability office to make sure their process isn’t invasive, shaming, or yet another obstacle.

-Why: Paperwork should just gather the necessary information and certification from a healthcare provider about what accommodation is needed and that the healthcare provider views it as necessary.
+Why: Paperwork should just gather the necessary information to document that an individual requires a disability-related accommodation.
+If your institution requires a medical visit and certification from a healthcare provider about the disability, you should at least work with them to be certain that it is not an invasive process or creating additional barriers.
 Some disability offices request invasive information, such as how individuals transfer from a wheelchair to a toilet, make individuals demonstrate their access need, or create other obstacles to granting accommodations.
 Other offices may default to a "no accommodation unless proven otherwise" model, which is both inaccessible and discriminatory.
 Accommodations allow disabled individuals to succeed.
 Creating barriers to accommodations is not only costly to the institution because you have now invested in an employee who cannot fully perform their job functions to the best of their ability but also feels exclusive and frustrating and may encourage your employee to resign.
 Additionally, the accommodations process can feel like a full time job at some places.
 It detracts from work, is humiliating and demoralizing, and makes disabled people feel undervalued and disbelieved.

-7. Provide explicit training to supervisors that emphasizes that scientists who request accommodations are not “less than”, “unmotivated”, or “damaging” to the team, and that their messaging to the employee and the team should be one of support for the accommodation(s) in place.
+7. Provide explicit training to supervisors that emphasizes that scientists who disclose a disability and/or request accommodations are not “less than”, “unmotivated”, or “damaging” to the team, and that their messaging to the employee and the team should be one of support for the accommodation(s) in place.

 Why: Though a formal accommodation may be granted by the institution or HR, some PIs or supervisors may subscribe to and communicate harmful messaging around the use of accommodations to the disabled employee and/or their team.
 This will decrease the morale of the disabled employee and creates a hostile work environment that is likely to hinder their productivity.

-8. Include disability in your workplace equity, inclusion, and diversity trainings.
+8. Include disability and accessibility in your workplace diversity, equity and inclusion (DEI) trainings (consider reframing from DEI to DEIA, to include accessibility).
 Emphasize that invisible disabilities (e.g., chronic illness, neurodiversity) and visible disabilities (e.g., mobility aids) are equally valuable diversity in your place of work in these trainings.
 Include accommodations in diversity training, so that the teams of disabled people will know how to respond to their use of their accommodations.
 Communicate that these accommodations are not a privilege but a need, and establish no-tolerance policies for individuals and supervisors who seek to undermine accommodations or create hostile work environments around those individuals utilizing accommodations.

 Why: Though a formal accommodation may be granted by the institution or HR and the supervisor may be supportive (see step 6), peers without accommodations may resent the use of accommodations if certain accommodations -- such as the ability to take interim leave for medical treatment or to work from home intermittently -- are viewed by peers as a privilege.
 It's important to create clear institutional messaging around the use of accommodations to create inclusive experiences for disabled employees and give them clear recourse if their teammates create a hostile work environment.